gofynd/fyx/README.md

 Delivery Partner integration is a very important step in building an ecommerce portal.
 We realised the importance of the same and tried creating a layer which would involve less time and resource

-Pilote was build to solve the following issues:
+FyX was build to solve the following issues:

 - Indigenous Delivery Partner integration
 - Lack of python based sdk's for most of the Delivery Partners
 - Reduce the time taken for such integrations

-Prior to Pilote , Initially it would have taken something around 2 weeks for a single integration.
+Prior to FyX, Initially it would have taken something around 2 weeks for a single integration.
 Now it can be done in less than a minute.